nimaafshar/metadamagenet/README.md

 calculate the localization score after converting all values above zero to one.
 This score determines how good the model is at segmenting buildings.
 We define the damage classification score as the harmonic mean of the globally computed f1-score for each class from one to four.
 We calculate the f1-score of each class separately, then use their harmonic mean to give each damage level equal importance.
-Here we prefer the harmonic mean to the arithmetic mean because different classes do not have equal support.
+Here, we prefer the harmonic mean to the arithmetic mean because different classes do not have equal support.
 We compute the damage classification score only on the pixels that have one to four label values in reality.
 This way, we remove the effect of the models' localization performance from the damage classification score.
 Hence, these two metrics represent the models' performance in two disparate aspects.